3geek14/Realms/README.md

 Pandoc's version of markdown.
 Pandoc is a tool designed to convert between a lot of different formats, and its version of markdown has basically everything we want to use for the Omnibus.
-GitHub has its own version, which is very similar, but it's missing a couple things.
+GitHub has its own version, which is very similar, but it's missing a couple things (which is why you should be viewing this page [here](https://3geek14.github.io/Realms/), if you weren't already).

 As with many plaintext formats, a blank line is needed to create a new paragraph.
 The reason that a single new line won't create a new paragraph is so